Disentangled Multimodal Representation Learning for Recommendation: Our Model

 The embeddings of user ID and item ID are randomly initialized in our model, and the initial embeddings of textual and visual features of items are extracted from reviews and images, which are described in the following.

-\textbf{Feature Extraction.} In our implementation, the BERT~\cite{Devlin2019BERTPO} model is adopted to extract the text feature.
-Specifically, BERT learns continuous distributed vector representations for textual documents in an unsupervised way.
+\textbf{Feature Extraction.} In our implementation, the BERT~\cite{Devlin2019BERTPO} model is utilized to extract the text feature.
+Specifically, BERT learns continuous distributed vector representations for textual documents in an unsupervised manner.
 BERT tries to preserve the semantic information and also considers the sequential information in the word sequence.
 It takes text documents as inputs and outputs their vector representations in a latent semantic space.
-The visual feature $\bm{F}_{v}$ is extracted by the Caffe reference model~\cite{jia2014caffe}, which consists of 5 convolutional layers and 3 fully connected layers.
-This model was pre-trained on 1.2 million ImageNet (ILSVRC2010) images.
-In this work, we take the output of the second fully connected layer, resulting in a 4096-D feature vector as the visual features for each item\footnote{In this paper, each item is associated with one image.}.
+The visual feature $\bm{F}_{v}$ is extracted by the ViT ~\cite{Google2021ViT} model that uses the transformer encoder with 32 layers.
+In this work, we take the output of the transformer encoder, resulting in a 1024-D feature vector as the visual features for each item~\footnote{In this paper, each item is associated with one image.}.

 The extracted textual and visual features are then fed into two separate two-layer neural networks, which are used as refinement networks to learn valuable features oriented for recommendation~\footnote{Experiments show that the neural network with two layers could achieve better performance.}.
 Specifically, the two-layer neural network is: